 Most firms are involved in some form of coordination or cooperation with other firms, and most firms are also involved in larger networks with other firms, customers, suppliers, employees or other stakeholders.
 Estimates suggest that more than half of all transactions in developed economies take place between firms.
-Purchasing of products and services account for about 50% of a firm’s costs.
-More than 90% of all e-business takes place between firms.

 Business-to-business (B2B) marketing distinguishes itself from consumer marketing in several ways, among others that decisions are more strategic, that the culture is more technically oriented, that values are often created in close collaboration between with customers, that transactions are large and complex, and that customer relations tend to be long-term and governed by long-term contracts.
 In addition, personal sales, relationship development, and negotiations are particularly important when the customers are other firms.
 In this course these different topics—B2B marketing, sales, and negotiations—are therefore integrated and seen as closely connected.
 As part of the sales concept, interpersonal communication is seen as important for influencing current and future customers.